 Tour Price Includes:

-Professional guide, travel in an air-conditioned minibus, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, reference books, all bedding, drinking water (please provide your own bottle) and park entry fee.
+Professional guide, travel in an air-conditioned minibus, all meals (as listed on itineraries), camping equipment and fees, reference books, pillow, drinking water (please provide your own bottle) and park entry fee.

 What you need to bring:

 Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (or can be hired for $20), toiletries, swim wear, towel, camera, comfortable and casual clothing for 3 days.

 - Itinerary may change due to cultural reasons, seasonal changes, operational logistics and accessibility.